ataraxao/cwa/Introduction.md

-# The Gravity Model: Aligning Price Signals in the Relationship Marketplace *(v1 — patched)*
+# The Gravity Model: Aligning Price Signals in the Relationship Marketplace

 ## Executive Summary